neurobagel/documentation/docs/infrastructure.md

 there are a couple of setup steps that need to be done.
 These will not have to be repeated for subsequent starts.

-To interact with your graph backend, you have two general options:
+### Using our automated script

 === "GraphDB"

+    The `recipes` repo you cloned contains a script [`graphdb_setup.sh`](https://github.com/neurobagel/recipes/blob/main/scripts/graphdb_setup.sh) which runs the first-time setup steps automatically for GraphDB.

+    Run the script as follows
+    (assuming you are in the `recipes/scripts` directory):

+    ```bash
+    ./graphdb_setup --env-file-path /PATH/TO/.env "NewAdminPassword"
+    ```

+    Make sure to replace:

+    - `/PATH/TO/.env` with the path to the `.env` file you created in the step [Set the environment variables](#set-the-environment-variables)
+    - `"NewAdminPassword"` with a secure password of your choice

+    This will:

+    1. Set the password of the default `admin` superuser and enable password-based access to databases
+    2. Create a new graph database user based on credentials defined in your `.env` file
+    3. Create a new graph database with the name defined in your `.env` and grant the newly created user from step 2 permissions to access the database

+    If the script has finished running successfully, you should see:
+    ```bash
+    Done.
+    ```

+    The rest of this section explains each of the setup steps performed by the script in more detail, including the `curl` commands used.

+    **If you have successfully run `graphdb_setup.sh`, you can now skip to the section [Uploading data to the graph](#uploading-data-to-the-graph).**

+    !!! info "Other ways to interact with the GraphDB backend"

-    1. Send HTTP requests from the neurobagel API to the HTTP REST endpoints of the GraphDB backend e.g. using `curl`.
+        1. Directly send HTTP requests to the HTTP REST endpoints of the GraphDB backend e.g. using `curl`.
 GraphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
-    2. Use the GraphDB web interface (called [the workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)).
+        2. Use the GraphDB web interface (called [the Workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)), which offers a more accessible way to manage the GraphDB instance.
-    Once your local GraphDB backend is running you can connect to it at [http://localhost:7200](http://localhost:7200)
+        Once your local GraphDB backend is running you can connect to the Workbench at [http://localhost:7200](http://localhost:7200).

-    !!! info

-        Using the GraphDB workbench is a more accessible way to manage the GraphDB endpoint.
-        The workbench is well documented on the GraphDB website.
+        The Workbench is well documented on the [GraphDB website](https://graphdb.ontotext.com/documentation/10.0/workbench-user-interface.html).
-        Here we will focus instead on setting up GraphDB with RDF4J API calls, that can be automated.

 === "Stardog"

+    **Note: Stardog has been deprecated as a supported Neurobagel graph backend, and no automated script is available for first-time setup.**

+    To interact with your graph backend, you have two general options:

-    1. Send HTTP request from the neurobagel API to the HTTP REST endpoints of the Stardog graph backend (e.g. with `curl`).
+    1. Send HTTP requests to the HTTP REST endpoints of the Stardog graph backend (e.g. with `curl`).
 See [https://stardog-union.github.io/http-docs/](https://stardog-union.github.io/http-docs/) for a full reference of Stardog API endpoints
     2. Use the free Stardog-Studio web app.
-See the [Stardog documentation](https://docs.stardog.com/stardog-applications/dockerized_access#stardog-studio) for instruction to deploy Stardog-Studio as a Docker container.
+See the [Stardog documentation](https://docs.stardog.com/stardog-applications/dockerized_access#stardog-studio) for instructions to deploy Stardog-Studio as a Docker container.

     !!! info